 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Shepherd's Pie, which is believed to have originated in northern England and Scotland, was originally made with lamb meat, as the name implies.
 In America, many make Shepherd's Pie with ground beef, though as British & Irish Food Expert Elaine Lemm points out, the ground beef version is more properly called Cottage Pie.
 Traditional versions, of course, would never use a vegetarian beef substitute, but the casserole works well with veggie "ground beef," as well.

 Miri's Recipe Testing Notes and Tips:

-The original recipe called for ketchup, but I found the finished dish more flavorful when made with a well-seasoned marinara sauce.
+The original recipe called for ketchup but found the finished dish more flavorful when made with a well-seasoned marinara sauce.

-I added peas and corn to the recipe both to add visual interest and a flavor boost.
+Peas and corn were added to the recipe both to add visual interest and a flavor boost.